-Compared to the rest of the Washington D.C. market, the Silver Spring submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Silver Spring submarket has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 4 listings have come on the market, which means listings are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About 50% of the listings in the Silver Spring are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 2 listings have come on the market, which means listings are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 350% of the available space in the Silver Spring are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 10,580 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this region are close to 9 floors.
-Most buildings in this area were built in 1983 and are Class A.
+The standard measurement for office space in this area is around 1,840 sqft.
+Most properties in this market are approximately 9 floors.
+Most buildings in this area were built in 1976 and are Class A.